October 29, 2026 7-11pm

 In the 1800s, taxidermy was displayed at world expos to engage the public in wonder and curiosity.
 Wunderkammer carries this tradition forward, but with a focus on modern values of sustainability, inclusivity, and imagination.

-Celebrate the art and science of taxidermy with your hosts for the night Justin Fornal, the Science Channel star and Explorer’s Club culinary ambassador notorious for his wild game dinners, and Divya Anantharaman, NYC’s premiere taxidermist, world traveling educator, and star of the award winning documentary "Rearranging Skin".
-We have an all star judging panel, including Kate Clark, Ave Rose, Robert Marbury, and George Dante!
+Celebrate the art and science of taxidermy with your hosts for the night Justin Fornal, the Science Channel star and Explorer’s Club culinary ambassador notorious for his wild game dinners, and Divya Anantharaman, NYC’s premiere taxidermist, world traveling educator, and star of the Emmy winning documentary "Rearranging Skin".
+We have an all star judging panel, including Kate Clark and George Dante!

 Follow us on Facebook at https://www.facebook.com/wunderkammernyc/